 Why You Should Start a Garden This Year

-If you would have told me 10 years ago that I would become an avid gardener, growing pounds and pounds of fresh produce every year – all the while trying my best to convince others to do the same, I would have called you crazy!
+If you would have told me ten years ago that I would become an avid gardener, growing pounds and pounds of fresh produce every year while also trying my best to convince others to do the same, I would have called you crazy!

-Because 10 years ago I couldn’t even keep a simple pothos plant alive.
+Ten years ago, I couldn’t even keep a simple pothos plant alive.
 But that is exactly what happened.

 (This post may contain affiliate links.
 Read my full disclosure statement here.)